DuPont suit claims Monsanto infringed corn patent

 The patents, U.S. patent numbers 5,518,989 and 6,162,974, cover technologies that improve corn seed germination.

-First filed in 1994, the patents have been used by Monsanto at its Constantine, Michigan, research site, DuPont claimed in the lawsuit.
+First filed in 1994, the patents have been used by Monsanto at its Constantine, Michigan, research site, Pioneer claimed in the lawsuit.

-DuPont also wants its attorney's fees reimbursed and Monsanto blocked from using the patent in the future.
+Pioneer also wants its attorney's fees reimbursed and Monsanto blocked from using the patented methods in the future.

+Monsanto issued a statement following the lawsuit's filing, calling it "baseless" and "without merit," and said the approach covered by DuPont's patent is not used in any of Monsanto's production fields.

+"This filing appears to be another in a series of frivolous claims initiated by DuPont against our business and aimed at distracting us from our mission of investing in and delivering new product offerings to farmers around the world.
+We will defend our business against this latest attack," the Monsanto statement said.

 DuPont has accused Monsanto of illegal, anti-competitive behavior and Monsanto claims DuPont has breached business ethics and violated the terms of licensing agreements